ashalfarhan/tablurry/README.md

 - Clone this repo.
 - Go to Chrome's extensions page by visiting `chrome://extensions` in your chromium browser.
 - Enable developer mode.
-- Click the `Load unpacked` button then point to the extension's directory.
+- Click the `Load unpacked` button, then point to the extension's directory.

 ## Usage